Nullmage/express-throttle/README.md

 `rate`: Determines the number of requests allowed within the specified time unit before subsequent requests get throttled.
 Must be specified according to the following format: *X/Yt*

-where *X* and *Y* are integers and *t* is the time unit which can be any of the following: `s, sec, second, m, min, minute, h, hour, d, day`
+where *X* and *Y* are integers and *t* is the time unit which can be any of the following: `ms, s, sec, second, m, min, minute, h, hour, d, day`

 `burst`: The number of requests that can be made at any rate.
 The burst quota is refilled with the specified `rate`.